 What skills should I learn next?

-Learning is an integral part of working in tech, whether it’s expanding or diving deeper into your current skills.
-With that in mind, there are a lot of different paths you can take after getting used to working with HTML and CSS (and making some HTML and CSS projects!).
+Learning is an integral part of working in tech, whether it’s expanding or diving deeper into your current abilities.
+With that in mind, there are a lot of different paths you can take after getting used to working with HTML and CSS (and making some projects!).

-One of the more uniquely named frameworks out there — Sass — may be a good way to level-up your CSS skills.
-Sass is an extension language of CSS that allows you to write properties and use CSS rules while also allowing for variables and reusable CSS blocks.
+One of the more uniquely named frameworks out there — Sass — may be a good way to level-up your CSS.
+Sass is an extension language that allows you to write properties and use CSS rules while also allowing for variables and reusable blocks.
 This is a great way to work off of your current knowledge and learn some basic programming concepts, such as using variables.

 If you really enjoyed picking the colors, fonts, and visual layout for web pages while writing markup and creating stylesheets, you may want to dive deeper into User Interface (UI) design.

-As a UI designer, you would determine how a website, app, or product would be formatted and styled as well as have an impact on how it works for the end user.
-Learning how to lay out a web page in programs like Adobe Photoshop and making icons in Illustrator would be a good starting point in your design journey.
+As a UI designer, you determine the format and style of a website, app, or product as well as have an impact on how that project works for the end user.
+Learning how to lay out a web page in programs like Adobe Photoshop and making icons in Illustrator is a good starting point in your design journey.

 User Experience, or UX design may also be of interest to you.
 User Experience is the segment of design that focuses on how a user actually uses a product and how he or she feels about it.
 There are several different types of roles in the UX space.

-There are definitely a lot of different paths to gaining tech skills.
-With HTML and CSS in your tech toolbelt (as well as HTML and CSS projects in your portfolio), you’re well on your way to a career in tech.
+There’s definitely many different paths to acquiring tech abilities.
+Having HTML and CSS in your tech toolbelt (as well as HTML and CSS practice projects in your portfolio), you’re well on your way to a career in tech.